Deploying clinical machine learning? Consider the following...: Considerations

-One of the biggest challenges facing CML is generalizability across different healthcare institutions.
-A model might go from having excellent performance at one site to having considerably worse performance at another institution \cite{chen2021deep, chang2020multi}.
-This is why testing on multi-site data is crucial to assess the robustness of CML models.
-However, a study by \citet{fdaeval} finds that out of 130 FDA approvals of AI medical devices analyzed, 93 did not publicly report evaluation on multi-site data.
+Generalizability across institutions is one of the biggest challenges to developing robust CML.
+A model might go from having an excellent performance at one site to having a considerably worse performance at another seemingly similar institution~\cite{chen2021deep, chang2020multi}.
+This generalization gap can arise from factors such as differences in patient population, disease characteristics, or data acquisition settings~\cite{gupta2021addressing}.
+This is why multi-site testing is crucial to assess and validate CML models honestly.
+However, a study by~\cite {fdaeval} analyzed 130 FDA approvals of AI medical devices and found that 93 (72\%) did not publicly report evaluation on a multi-site evaluation set.

-As a metastudy on CML for breast cancer screening by \citet{Freemann1872} points out, the evaluation procedures in many papers are vulnerable to several biases including patient selection, ground truth reference standard, and human comparator testing that may potentially inflate their claims about being ``better than radiologists'' in detecting breast cancer.
-In fact, 34 out of 36 CML systems were found to be less accurate than a single radiologist and all were less accurate than the consensus of two or more radiologists.
-We advocate testing CML on heterogeneous multi-site held-out datasets, with the gold standard ideally being evaluation of prospective cases in a multi-case multi-reader design with statistically meaningful endpoints \cite{mcmr}.
+A metastudy by~\citet{Freemann1872} finds that the evaluation procedures in many papers on CML for breast cancer screening are vulnerable to numerous biases in patient selection, ground truth reference standard, and human comparator evaluation -- ultimately, that inflating claims about CML being ``better than radiologists'' in detecting breast cancer.
+34 out of 36 (94\%) CML systems were considered less accurate than a single radiologist, while all 36 were less accurate than the consensus of two or more radiologists.
+We advocate testing CML on heterogeneous, multi-site datasets.
+Ideally, the gold standard evaluation should be a prospective study in clinical trials such as a multi-case multi-reader design with statistically meaningful endpoints~\cite{mcmr}.

-\subsection{Choose meaningful metrics}
+\subsubsection{2.2 Choose meaningful metrics}

-While many evaluation and performance metrics overlap between ML and medical community, much of CML still does not validate potential clinical benefit or demonstrated impact.
-A CML system to triage stroke patients might be evaluated for high sensitivity (true positive rate) and time advantage over standard-of-care while a CML application to screen breast cancer risk might consider specificity (true negative rate) and callback rate.
+While many performance metrics overlap between ML and CML, traditional ML does not fully consider potential clinical benefits or demonstrated impact when deployed into real-world clinical workflows.
+A CML system to triage stroke patients might be evaluated for high sensitivity (true positive rate) as well as time advantage over standard-of-care, while a CML application to screen breast cancer risk might consider specificity (true negative rate) as well as callback rate~\cite{lu2022three,lu2021evaluating}.

-Meaningful metrics should align with the clinical use-case of the CML application.
-For example, the goal of a CML applications to detect sepsis is not merely to detect sepsis, but to detect sepsis in the cases where the clinician would have missed it and detect it early enough to be clinically actionable in order to impact care \cite{goh2021artificial}.
+Meaningful evaluation metrics should align with the intended clinical application use case.
+For example, the goal of a CML application to detect sepsis is not merely the absolute rate of sepsis detection but to identify those cases of sepsis in which the clinician missed it; additionally, the CML must be able to detect sepsis early enough for there to be time for some clinically actionable intervention to impact care~\cite{goh2021artificial}.